-While the nature of the more important forms of statutory authorisation will be covered below, parties sub-contracting other service providers to handle waste should ensure that all of these organisations possess the requisite authorisation or are otherwise exempt from such a requirement.
+While the nature of the more important forms of statutory authorisation will be covered further on, parties sub-contracting other service providers to handle waste must ensure that all of these organisations possess the requisite authorisation or are otherwise exempt from such a requirement.
 Additionally, any such authorisation must explicitly sanction the handling of the waste in question, both in respect of the specified waste types and the quantity to be accepted.
 Other conditions may also provide constraints.
-All of these issues need to be verified by contractors working on road schemes; otherwise, a waste movement may contravene Section 32 of the Waste Management Acts and the contractor may incur potential criminal liability.
-In cases of doubt, the information can be checked with the EPA or with the local authority charged with issuing the authorisation.
+All of these issues need to be verified by contractors working on road projects; otherwise, a waste movement may contravene Section 32 of the Waste Management Acts and the contractor may incur potential criminal liability.
+In cases of uncertainty, the information can be checked with the EPA or with the local authority charged with issuing the authorisation.

-Box 5 indicates the minimum checks a contractor involved in the construction of a national road scheme should carry out in relation to engaging a person to manage waste off site.
+The checks outlined previously are the minimum checks a contractor involved in the construction of a national road project has to carry out in relation to engaging a person to manage waste off site.
 Documentary evidence of making this verification should be retained.